ssdollxx/tuya-zigbee-switch/docs/faq.md

 <details>
 <summary>
-Is it possible to revert to stock FW?
+Is it possible to revert to stock firmware?
 </summary>

-?
+Partially.
+Reverting to the stock firmware is only possible via wired flashing using UART.
+Additionally, you will need a dump of the original stock firmware.
+Dumps are available for **some** devices in the `bin/` directory.

+To flash the stock firmware, follow the same steps outlined in the [flashing via wire guide](./docs/flashing_via_wire.md), just as you would for custom firmware.

 </details>